Vauxhall/Opel Insignia SRi Headlight Conversion To LED

 As the title suggests, in this post, I will be attempting to convert the dipped and main beam halogen bulbs in my headlights with LED replacements.

 If you own an Insignia, you might be aware that the headlights are not very good and produce a very dim dipped and main beam headlight.
 Apparently this is because of a poor headlight design.
 Although other car headlights produce a decent amount of light with a conventional 50/55 Watt halogen bulb, the (face lift 2013-2017) Insignia produces very little light with these bulbs.
 Apparently changing the bulbs for a higher power or different type (in this case LED) of bulb does not make any difference to the strength of the light produced.
-However, I am tired of having such a poor light to help guide me through these dark winter evenings, I am willing to try for any improvement in illumination.
+However, I am tired of having such a poor light to help guide me through these dark winter evenings, I am willing to try anything for any improvement in illumination.

 In my efforts to try and improve my night driving vision, I did extensive research in trying to find a decent replacement LED bulb that would not cause the car to give me error codes.
 As you can imagine there are literally dozens of types of LED headlight replacement bulbs that advertise that they are error free bulbs, but I have read there are actually only a few that will not produce an error code.
 After much research, I eventually joined an Insignia owners forum and asked the question to some of the people who might have the answer.
 The answer I was looking for was a pair of LED headlight replacement bulbs that I could buy from Amazon.
 The bulbs I needed are D-Lumina HIR2/9012 type that would be a direct replacement for the conventional halogen bulbs.